Yungaburra

 AreaSearch analysis reveals Yungaburra significantly outperforming the majority of regions assessed nationwide

-Conversely, transport, postal & warehousing shows lower representation at 2.2% versus the regional average of 4.3%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-Over the 12 months to September 2025, labour force levels decreased by 1.9%, alongside a 2.7% employment decline, resulting in an unemployment rate rise of 0.8 percentage points.
-This compares to Rest of Qld where employment grew by 1.7%, labour force expanded by 2.1%, and unemployment rose 0.3 percentage points.
-To provide broader context, state-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Yungaburra.
-These projections suggest national employment should expand by 6.6% over five years and 13.1% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Yungaburra's employment mix suggests local employment should increase by 6.2% over five years and 13.5% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).
+Conversely, transport, postal & warehousing has lower representation at 2.2%, compared to the regional average of 4.3%.
+Over the 12 months to September 2025, labour force levels decreased by 1.7% alongside a 2.5% employment decline, resulting in an unemployment rate rise of 0.8 percentage points.
+This contrasts with Rest of Qld, where employment grew by 1.7%, labour force expanded by 2.1%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate potential future demand within Yungaburra.
+Applying these projections to the local employment mix suggests that local employment should increase by 6.2% over five years and 13.1% over ten years, although these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment